Bobbili-Sreesha-Reddy/Water_Quality_Detection/README.md

-Water Quality Analysis
-This project analyzes the potability of water samples based on physicochemical features using a dataset titled water_potability.csv.

-📂 Dataset
-The dataset contains the following features:

-ph: pH value of water

-Hardness: Hardness of water

-Solids: Total dissolved solids in ppm

-Chloramines: Amount of chloramines in ppm

-Sulfate: Sulfate concentration in mg/L

-Conductivity: Conductivity of water in μS/cm

-Organic_carbon: Organic carbon content in ppm

-Trihalomethanes: Trihalomethanes concentration in μg/L

-Turbidity: Measure of water cloudiness

-Potability: Target variable (1 if safe to drink, 0 otherwise)

-🔍 Project Overview
-The notebook includes:

-Data Loading and Cleaning: Basic inspection and preprocessing of missing values.

-Exploratory Data Analysis (EDA): Visualizations to understand feature distributions and relationships with potability.

-Feature Correlation: Heatmaps and pairplots to identify important variables.

-Modeling (optional): Can be extended to include classification models to predict water potability.

-🛠️ Technologies Used
-Python

-Pandas

-Seaborn

-Matplotlib

-📊 Future Work
-Implement ML models (Logistic Regression, Random Forest, etc.)

-Improve model performance through feature engineering and hyperparameter tuning

-Deploy as a web app (e.g., Streamlit)

-📁 How to Run
-Clone this repository

-Ensure water_potability.csv is in the same directory as the notebook

-Run Water_Quality.ipynb in Jupyter or Colab
+# 💧 Water Quality Analysis

+This project analyzes water potability using physicochemical features from the `water_potability.csv` dataset.
+The goal is to understand which water properties impact its safety for human consumption.

+## 📂 Dataset Description

+The dataset contains the following columns:

+- **ph**: pH level of the water
+- **Hardness**: Water hardness in mg/L
+- **Solids**: Total dissolved solids (TDS) in ppm
+- **Chloramines**: Chloramines concentration in ppm
+- **Sulfate**: Sulfate concentration in mg/L
+- **Conductivity**: Conductivity of water in μS/cm
+- **Organic_carbon**: Organic carbon concentration in ppm
+- **Trihalomethanes**: Trihalomethanes concentration in μg/L
+- **Turbidity**: Turbidity in NTU
+- **Potability**: Binary indicator (1 = safe to drink, 0 = not safe)

+## 🧪 Project Workflow

+1. **Data Loading**
+   Read the CSV file into a Pandas DataFrame.

+2. **Data Exploration**
+   Inspect dataset shape, column names, and initial rows.

+3. **Missing Value Handling** *(to be added if needed)*
+   Identify and impute/remove null values.

+4. **Visual Analysis**
+   Use `seaborn` and `matplotlib` to:
+   - Plot distributions of each feature
+   - Compare feature distributions between potable and non-potable samples
+   - Analyze correlations using a heatmap

+## 🔧 Tech Stack

+- Python 3.x
+- Pandas
+- Seaborn
+- Matplotlib
+- Jupyter Notebook / VS Code

+## 🚀 How to Run

+1. Clone this repository or download the files.
+2. Make sure `water_potability.csv` is in the same folder.
+3. Open `Water_Quality.ipynb` using Jupyter Notebook or VS Code.
+4. Run all cells to explore data and generate visualizations.

+## 📌 Future Improvements

+- Add ML models to predict water potability
+- Clean missing data more robustly
+- Build a dashboard using Streamlit or Flask

+## 📊 Sample Visualization

+*Histograms, heatmaps, and comparative boxplots are generated to understand feature impact.*

+---